Cosmology without Einstein's assumption that inertial mass produces gravity: Issues and Observations

 \subsection{Dark matter, dark `energy', and the `Cosmological Constant Problem'}

-In the $\Lambda$CDM model dark matter is lumped with baryonic matter in $\Omega_{\text M}$ as primordial matter whose density is proportional to $1/R^3$.
-The unseen, unknown stuff in $\Omega_\Lambda$, whose density has no $R$ dependence, is called dark `energy' in compliance with Einstein's assumption that energy is a source of gravity.
-In the PCB model only baryonic matter is treated as belonging to the primordial $\Omega_{\text P}$ sector with $1/R^3$ density dependence, dark matter being shifted to the $\Omega_{\text C}$ sector with density kept constant by continuous creation of the dark \text{C-matter}.
-And there, instead of dark `energy' represented by a cosmological constant $\Lambda$ many orders of magnitude too small to be consistent with various origins proposed for this energy, one finds the gravitationally attractive dark matter particles accompanied by their gravitationally repulsive back sides, their net effect represented by the constant $A_{\text C}$ of Eq.~(\ref{eqn20}), functionally equivalent to $\Lambda$ and of the requisite smallness.
-This interpretation of `dark energy' as the back side of dark matter provides a self-consistent solution of the so-called `Cosmological Constant Problem'.
+In the $\Lambda$CDM model dark matter is lumped with baryonic matter in $\Omega_{\text M}$ of the Friedmann equation (Eq.~(\ref{eqn58})) as primordial matter whose density is proportional to $1/R^3$.
+The unseen, unknown stuff in $\Omega_\Lambda$, whose density has no $R$ dependence, is called dark `energy' in compliance with Einstein's assumption that inertial mass, therefore energy, is a source of gravity.
+In the PCDM model only baryonic matter is treated as belonging to the primordial $\Omega_{\text P}$ sector with $1/R^3$ density dependence, dark matter being located in the $\Omega_{\text C}$ sector with density kept constant by continuous creation of the dark \text{C-matter}.
+And there, instead of dark `energy' represented by a cosmological constant $\Lambda$ required by the data to be many orders of magnitude too small to be consistent with the `vacuum energy' proposed as its source, one finds the gravitationally attractive dark matter particles accompanied by their gravitationally repulsive back sides, their net effect represented by the constant $A_{\text C}$ of Eq.~(\ref{eqn21}), functionally equivalent to $\Lambda$ and with the requisite smallness readily producible by drainholes.\footnote{For the best fit value 0.954 of $\Omega_{\text C}$ mentioned in Sec.~\ref{sec5.2}, $A_{\text C} = (3 H_0^2/c^2)\Omega_{\text C} = 1.821 \times 10^{-52}$m$^{-2}$.
+Sec.
+VI.B of Ref.~\cite{elli4} shows how drainholes can produce such a value.} This interpretation of `dark energy' as the back side of dark matter provides a self-consistent solution of the so-called `Cosmological Constant Problem'.